 Discover the magic of wintertime in Savannah and embark on a historical “Transportainment®” adventure!

 The early bird gets the worm.
 Rest is for the weary.
 You get the point.
 Grab some brew at one of Savannah’s can’t-miss coffeehouses.
 Foxy Loxy Café, Gallery Espresso, The Coffee Fox and The Sentient Bean are all excellent options.

 Easily the best way to take in “The Hostess City of the South” like the locals is via an Old Town Trolley sightseeing tour.
 With 15 stops and more than 100 points of interest, the trolley is an experience not to be missed.
-Service begins at 8 a.m. and includes pick-up and drop-off service every 20 minutes at each stop.
+It is the perfect way to tour Savannah in 1 day!
+Service begins at 9 a.m. and includes pick-up and drop-off service every 20 minutes at each stop.

 So where should you go?
 Keep reading for a step-by-step rundown of the top Savannah attractions to hit in one day.